 So, now that you know the difference between shared vs. VPS vs. dedicated hosting, which one will work best for you and your website?

 VPS hosting is a better option if you’re expecting your website to get more traffic and can afford to pay a little more.
-Also, if you start off with a shared hosting service and your website traffic starts to grow quickly, it’s best to upgrade to VPS hosting that offers more resources to handle that traffic.
+Also, if you start off with a shared hosting service and your website traffic starts to grow quickly, you should upgrade to a best VPS hosting that offers more resources to handle that traffic.

 Dedicated hosting is the web host option on this list that you’re least likely to need if you’re a b.
 You only need all the bells and whistles that a dedicated host provides if you’re handling sensitive transactions and need beefed up security, your website has a large number of high-resolution photos or video streaming, or you want an IP address that you don’t have to share with other websites.